GXatBuffalo/Thrive-Stardew-Mod/Design.md

 ### Python for data analysis instead of C#

-- Data is exported from smapi and analyzed using python libraries numpy and matplotlib
+- Data is exported from SMAPI and analyzed using python libraries numpy and matplotlib

 - *Trade-off*: Python provides rapid prototyping, easier statistical analysis, and better tooling for balancing compared to C#.
 However, this requires additional functionality for accumulating data and exporting it outside the game.